w3f/polkadot-wiki/docs/learn/learn-guides-assets-ledger.md

 ![Displaying the Ledger account in the list](../assets/ledger/ledger-balance.png)

-You can now use this account to interact with the Asset Hub on [Polkadot-JS Apps UI](https://polkadot.js.org/apps/#/explorer) and it will prompt your ledger for confirmation when you initiate a transaction.
+You can now use this account to interact with the AssetHub on [Polkadot-JS Apps UI](https://polkadot.js.org/apps/#/explorer) and it will prompt your ledger for confirmation when you initiate a transaction.

-### Working on Relay Chains and Asset Hubs
+### Working on Relay Chains and AssetHubs

-Polkadot and Kusama accounts from the [extension](../general/polkadotjs.md#polkadot-js-extension) will show up in the Asset Hub, even if they're not set to be used on all chains.
-The Asset Hub is a system parachains on {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}} and uses
+Polkadot and Kusama accounts from the [extension](../general/polkadotjs.md#polkadot-js-extension) will show up in the AssetHub, even if they're not set to be used on all chains.
+The AssetHub is a system parachains on {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}} and uses
 {{ polkadot: DOT :polkadot}}{{ kusama: KSM :kusama}} as native token.
 Hence, accounts on a Relay Chain are also available on each Relay's system chains.
-What this means is that if you already have a {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}} Ledger account configured on the extension, that account will also be available on the Asset Hub.
-But the opposite is not the case: an account created specifically on the Asset Hub won't show up on
+What this means is that if you already have a {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}} Ledger account configured on the extension, that account will also be available on the AssetHub.
+But the opposite is not the case: an account created specifically on the AssetHub won't show up on
 {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}}.

 **However**, as mentioned above, the